andrao/planetscale-stream-ts/README.md

 Offers a method, `stream()`, which returns an async iterable for consuming messages from a Vitess VStream.

+This class uses the [psdbconnect gRPC API](https://github.com/planetscale/psdb/tree/main/proto-src/psdbconnect), which is used for e.g. the [Connect Airbyte adapter](https://github.com/planetscale/airbyte-source/tree/main).
+This API is in alpha, so use with caution.

-See the Vitess documentation on VStream for more information:
+See the Vitess documentation for more information on VStream:

 -   [Concepts: VStream](https://vitess.io/docs/20.0/concepts/vstream/)
 -   [Reference: VStream](https://vitess.io/docs/20.0/reference/vreplication/vstream/)